HSLdevcom/bultti-db/README.md

 Bultti itself does not use the route_geometry table, so it exists only for Reittiloki which also uses this database as its JORE backend.

 ## Find the data

+If you need to add tables from JORE, these commands may be useful.

 Look for the data you need in the JORE database with the following commands: